Rotary International and District 7390 share an interest in protecting our common legacy: the environment.

 Rotary Club of Carlisle – Sunrise in a partnership with Redwood Materials in Carson City, Nevada, will be collecting and recycling lithium-ion batteries and rechargeable devices.
 Join us on Saturday, 16 May 2026 between 10AM and 4PM at the Army Heritage Education Center Parking Lot (950 Soldiers Dr., Carlisle, PA) and bring your discarded lithium-ion batteries and rechargeable devices including smartphones, tablets, electric toothbrushes, laptops, power tool batteries, lawn equipment batteries, rechargeable vacuum batteries, wireless headphones, and any other lithium-ion battery and help close the loop.

 Climate change is creating a global imperative to electrify everything from our vehicles to our grids.
-Lithium-ion batteries are at the heart of powering all these solutions and are made up of the same metals like cobalt, copper, nickel and lithium along with rare earth elements.
-At the end of a product’s life, every rechargeable lithium-ion battery is a source for making new batteries and sustainable energy products in the U.S. By responsibly recycling our products and batteries, we keep them out of landfills, reduce the need to mine critical minerals both in the US and abroad, lessen foreign dependence, and help increase the security of our domestic supply chains.
+Lithium-ion batteries are at the heart of powering all these solutions and are made up of metals like cobalt, copper, nickel and lithium along with rare earth elements.
+At the end of a product’s life, every rechargeable lithium-ion battery is an excellent source for making new batteries and sustainable energy products.
+By responsibly recycling these products and batteries, we keep them out of landfills, reduce the need to mine critical minerals both in the US and abroad, lessen foreign dependence, and help increase the security of our domestic supply chains.

 We can do more.
 Our planet needs you.
 Come recycle with us!